PouceHeure/blog/content/projects/project_autosys_teleop.md

 ## Demonstration

 {{< youtube code="wK4yOg2SyBs" width="800" caption="Teleoperation Demo." label="video-demo-teleop">}}
-This video {{< videoref label="video-demo-teleop" >}} illustrates the longitudinal control of the car via teleoperation.
+This {{< videoref label="video-demo-teleop" >}} illustrates the longitudinal control of the car via teleoperation.
-- Example of speed saturation: 0:07 – 0:16 (limited by lateral acceleration)
+- Example of speed saturation: 0:07 - 0:16 (limited by lateral acceleration)
 - Example of braking: 1:20

 ## Overview

-Control the vehicle’s longitudinal speed using the joystick.
-This project should take into account the desired speed from the teleoperator while keeping the vehicle safe.
-The vehicle must adjust the desired speed according to the maximum acceptable (safe) speed.

-## Explanation
+The vehicle autonomously plans a path and follows it.
+A teleoperator controls only the longitudinal speed using a joystick, similar to driving a train.
+The operator specifies the desired speed *along the pre-defined path*, but does not steer.

+The system must integrate the teleoperator’s desired speed while ensuring safety at all times.
+To achieve this, the vehicle continuously computes the maximum safe speed, taking into account:

+- path curvature (default)
+- road rules (optional)
+- detected obstacles (optional)

+The executed speed is determined as:

+{{< equation >}}
+\text{speed_target} = min(\text{speed_joy}, \text{speed_safe})
+{{< /equation >}}

+This ensures the vehicle respects the operator's intent while never exceeding safe operating limits.

+The {{< videoref label="video-demo-teleop" >}} shows these different values of speed, from the left to right:
+- `speed_joy`: speed from the controller;
+- `speed_target`: speed joy including safety saturation;
+- `speed_vehicle`: speed of the vehicle;

-### Joystick Input To Signal
+## Joystick Input To Signal

 The joystick provides an input value between –1 and +1.
 The idea is to remap this value to a range between 0 and the maximum speed (a parameter), and then generate a square-wave signal.
 This square signal is then used by the Motion Manager as one of its input signals.